neuro-inc/neuro-cli/apolo-sdk/docs/config_reference.rst

-   *Read-only* :class:`~dataclasses.dataclass` for describing a job configuration provided by Neuro Platform.
+   *Read-only* :class:`~dataclasses.dataclass` for describing a job configuration provided by Apolo Platform.

-   Presets list is loaded on login to the Neuro platform and depends on used cluster.
+   Presets list is loaded on login to the Apolo platform and depends on used cluster.

    .. attribute:: cpu